CDC 160 series

 The CDC 160 series was a series of minicomputers built by Control Data Corporation.
 The CDC 160 and CDC 160-A were 12-bit minicomputers built from 1960 to 1965; the CDC 160G was a 13-bit minicomputer, with an extended version of the CDC 160-A instruction set, and a compatibility mode in which it did not use the 13th bit.
 The 160 was designed by Seymour Cray - reportedly over a long three-day weekend.

 It fit into the desk where its operator sat.

 The 160 architecture uses ones' complement arithmetic with end-around carry.

-NCR joint-marketed the 160-A under its own name for several years in the 1960s.
+NCR joint-marketed the 160-A as the NCR 310 for several years in the 1960s.